aleclhartman/saas-time-series/README.md

-# SaaS Time Series
+# Time Series

 ## Purpose

-This repository contains resources used for time series analysis on SaaS data.
+This repository contains resources used for time series analysis.